chrisderpher/chrisderpher.github.io/ouroboros/ARCHITECTURE.md

 ## One-liner

-Web-based multiplication speed drill (0-10 × 0-10) with circular track visualization, progressive difficulty, and state-based tail eating mechanics where fast players can "eat" their tail before it expires for bonus points.
+Web-based multiplication speed drill (0-10 × 0-10) with circular track visualization (12 problems in a fixed circle), progressive difficulty, and state-based tail eating mechanics where fast players can "eat" their tail before it expires for bonus points.

 ## Core loop